Cornell Community Centre & Library: Fitness centre

 All members of the City of Markham's fitness centre are eligible to use any fitness centre in Markham, which includes Cornell, Thornhill, Centennial, and Markham Pan Am Fitness Centre.
 An indoor 400 meters running/walking track, dance studio, a huge variety of exercise machines, and free weights.
 Fitness members are provided with an inclusive change room complete with a sauna and hot tub.

 Gymnasium

 The gymnasium is a triple-sized gymnasium, consisting of one full and one half size basketball court.
 The gymnasium provides many programs, such as a variety of sports camps, drop in sports, presentations, and competitions.
 The Gymnasium is available for rentals.
 A drop cloth divider is used to split up the gymnasium when required.

 Multi-purpose rooms

 Within the centre, there are five rooms available: three multi-purpose rooms, an older adults room, and youth room.
-Different programs are run in these rooms scubas arts and craft, music, first-aid training, and many different lessons.
+Different programs are run in these rooms, such as arts and craft, music, first-aid training, and more.
 In the youth room, youth are welcome to play many board games and video games as well as table tennis.
 All of these rooms are available for rental.

 Outdoor basketball court

-Located between the building and the parking deck is a small basketball court that is closed during the winter months.
+Located between the building and the parking deck is a small basketball court.
+The basketball court is closed during the winter months.